 Representatives from the United States Postal Service (USPS) met with community members Thursday night at University Church to discuss the possibility of closing the University’s main post office.

-The Finance Station U Post Office (FSUPO) was one of about 3,700 post offices identified by USPS because it brought in less than $600,000 in annual revenue last fiscal year.
+The Finance Station U Post Office (FSUPO) was one of 3.5 million post offices identified by USPS because it brought in less than $600,000 in annual revenue last fiscal year.

 “I think there is a very real possibility of the unit closing,” USPS Chicago District Marketing Manager Regina Aikers said.
 “There is also a possibility of it staying open.… The deciding factor is the community response.”